What are the Section 179 limits? Bonus Depreciation – Is it allowed and how much?

 What are available retirement options and what are the deductibility limits?

-The 2017 IRA contribution limits are the lesser of earned income or $5,500 ($6,500 if you are 50 or older).
+The 2018 IRA traditional and Roth contribution limits are the lesser of earned income or $5,500 ($6,500 if you are 50 or older).
+For tax year 2019 the limits have been raised to $6,000 ($7,000 if you are 50 or older).
 There are phase out levels based on modified adjusted gross income and your filing status if you or your spouse participate in another qualified plan.

 What determines if I am head of household?

-To qualify, a taxpayer must meet all four of the following tests.
-1. The taxpayer is not married at the end of the year (exception if taxpayer meets tests for “considered unmarried.”)
-2. The taxpayer paid more than half the cost of keeping up his home.
-3. The home was the principal residence for more than half the year of either the taxpayers qualifying child or taxpayers qualifying relative.
-4. The taxpayer is a US Citizen or resident during the entire year.
+To qualify, a taxpayer must meet all three of the following tests.
+1. The taxpayer is not married or is considered unmarried, and not a surviving spouse on the last day of the year.
+2. The taxpayer paid more than half the cost of keeping up his/her home.
+3. A qualifying individual lived with the taxpayer in the home for more than one-half the year, unless the person is the taxpayer’s dependent parent.

-Can I claim my 23 year old daughter as a qualifying child on my 2017 tax return?
-She was under 24 at the end of the year, was a full-time student until 11/30/17 and we paid more than 50% of her support.
+Can I claim my 23-year-old daughter as a qualifying child on my 2018 tax return?
+She was under 24 at the end of the year, was a full-time student until 11/30/18 and we paid more than 50% of her support.
 She did however not live with us at all during the year.
-She has had her own apartment in Omaha since September of 2015.
+She has had her own apartment since September of 2016.